Workers’ Compensation Q&A

 Do I have a lawsuit outside of the workers' compensation system?

-This is a commonly asked question, and our attorneys are uniquely fit to answer in the specific factual context of your case.
+This is a commonly asked question and one which our attorneys are uniquely fit to answer in the specific factual context of your case.
 The answer depends on the unique facts of your case.
 Call us.
 Our firm has extensive experience in personal injury and construction accident cases, some resulting in very large settlements and awards.

 A person injured at work typically has as his sole and exclusive remedy the right to pursue his employer in a workers' compensation claim.
 The major exception to this rule is if there are other(s) who may be liable for your injury besides your employer.
 We often have invested funds to consult engineering, construction, or other experts to help us determine whether you can sue for personal injury as well as in the workers' compensation arena.